What Is a Tattoo Ink Allergy?

 The carbon-based pigments commonly found in black tattoo ink can also cause an allergic reaction in some people.
 These pigment particles may be more prone to breaking down over time than other colors, potentially causing issues.

 Like many other ink colors, blue tattoo ink is often made from minerals.
-For blue ink, sodium aluminium silicate or azurite are common ingredients, which could, in rare cases, cause a tattoo allergy.
+For blue tattoo ink, common ingredients such as sodium, aluminum, silicate, or azurite in rare cases can cause a tattoo allergy.

 Other Color Ink Allergies